I must, I don't deny it, but I don't pay.

-It is certain that we have to face this challenge by simplifying the tax system, facilitating and stimulating the activity of the regular taxpayer and making it difficult and diminishing the space of the contumados.
-In this sense, we have stopped since March 2019 in the Federal Senate and ready to be voted on, PLS 284/17 - precisely defining what is a permanent debtor, differentiating it from eventual and repeated debtor and ensuring more effective measures for tax authorities Act.
+It is certain that we have to face this challenge by simplifying the tax system, facilitating and stimulating the activity of the regular taxpayer and making it difficult and diminishing the space of the contumacados.
+In this sense, we have stopped since March 2019 in the Federal Senate and ready to be voted, PLS 284/17 - accurately defining what is a regular debtor, differentiating it from an eventual and repeated debtor and ensuring more effective measures for the tax authorities to act.

-So we have, on the one hand, the complex tax system that creates obstacles for taxpayers, resulting in unbelievable figures (a study sponsored by the ETCO Institute with the international consultancy EY indicates that tax litigation in Brazil is R $ 3.4 trillion) and, on the other , this chaos helps those who want to postpone the payment of taxes indefinitely.
+So we have, on the one hand, the complex tax system that creates obstacles for taxpayers, resulting in unbelievable figures (study sponsored by the ETCO Institute with the international consultancy EY it indicates that tax litigation in Brazil is R $ 3.4 trillion) and, on the other hand, this chaos helps those who want to postpone the payment of taxes indefinitely.
 This situation causes legal uncertainty and removes investments, which must be urgently reversed.